Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation.md

 poly_model.fit(speeds, mpg)
 ```

-!!! tip "When to Use Each Model"
+/// details | When to Use Each Model
+    type: tip

 **Linear Regression:**
 - Simple relationships (price vs. size)
 - When you need interpretable results
 - Starting point for most problems

 **Polynomial Regression:**
 - Curved relationships (fuel efficiency vs. speed)
 - When linear isn't capturing the pattern
 - Be careful of overfitting with high degrees!

+///
 - **Logistic Regression Example:**
     ```python
     import math